zhanglidong/EsenthelEngine/README.md

 ### About
-Full Source of Esenthel Engine and its Tools (http://www.esenthel.com) - a super-optimized, high-performance, minimal-memory-usage, cross-platform Game Engine (software to create Games and Applications).<br/>
+Full Source of Esenthel Engine and its Tools (http://www.esenthel.com) - a super optimized, high performance, minimal memory usage, rock solid stable, cross platform Game Engine (software to create Games and Applications).<br/>
 Esenthel strives to be pure perfection!<br/>
 Official version available at: https://github.com/Esenthel/EsenthelEngine<br/>
 To continue its development, Esenthel needs your support: